Zharay/KanColleViewer/README.md

 You need to have [.NET Framework 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653) installed for your version of Windows.
 Those on Windows 8 do not have to do this.

 #### I'm on Windows XP/Mac/Linux and I want to have fun too!
-Sadly, Microsoft doesn't fully support .NET 4.5.
+Sadly, Microsoft doesn't fully support .NET 4.5 on systems below Windows 7.
 There may be 3rd party ways of getting support for the package, but Microsoft has basically abandoned the XP and other OSs in terms of support.
-Your only two choices realistically is to either get to Windows 7/8 or use [Logbook](https://github.com/Zharay/logbook) which is another Kancolle project that is being worked on that uses Java and is multi-platform also being worked on by [@Zharay](http://twitter.com/Zharay).
+Your only two choices realistically is to either get to Windows 7/8 or use [Sanaechan Logbook](https://github.com/silfumus/logbook-EN/releases) which is another Kancolle project that is being worked on that uses Java and is multi-platform.
 It is much simpler, but does an awesome job at what it does.

+Regarding non-Windows systems: WPF applications are completely unsupported on OS X, Linux, *BSD and other *NIX systems.

 Important note: while Microsoft has announced that they will be open-sourcing the .NET Core Run-time (which means functional run-times for *NIX systems will be soon developed), porting KCV to *NIX/Linux systems (BSD, OS X, Linux) is not currently possible.
 KCV depends on two Windows x86/x86_64-only components: Livet and Fiddler.
 Reimplementing these frameworks would take unrealistic amounts of time.